 These alternatives were evaluated with respect to ridership, capital and operating costs, land use and economic impacts, and environmental impacts.
 This effort also studied the effect a BART extension along a portion of the Geary Corridor would have on the Muni alternatives, and recommended that BART initiate a more definitive study.
-(Such a BART study has not been undertaken, and the MTC/BART/Caltrain Regional Rail Plan does not explicitly include this project.)
 The 1995 study examined many issues for light rail on Geary, including options for locating a western terminal, technical issues at Fillmore Street, and subway construction impacts.

 The study concluded that a median right-of-way for light rail was feasible with retention of onstreet parking, and the community was generally supportive of the project.
-Muni was governed at the time by the Public Transportation Commission, which elected not to move forward on the staff recommendation to perform a Major Investment study (MIS) and EIS/EIR until a viable financial plan could be developed.
+Muni was governed at the time by the Public Transportation Commission, which elected not to move forward on staff recommendation to perform a Major Investment study (MIS) and EIS/EIR until a viable financial plan could be developed.
 The PTC also elected not to select a preferred mode and alignment.

-Geary Bus Rapid Transit (BRT) - Inner Geary Transit Preferential Streets Project (2003-2005)
+Geary Bus Rapid Transit (BRT) - Phase 1 Transit Improvement Project (2003-05)

-In late 2005 Muni completed a short-term, low cost project on Geary and O'Farrell Streets between Van Ness Avenue and Market Street that was intended to serve as a first phase of Geary BRT. in late 2005.
+Muni completed a short-term, low cost project on Geary and O'Farrell Streets between Van Ness Avenue and Market Street that was intended to serve as a first phase of Geary BRT in late 2005.
 The main project elements included a wider, more effective transit-only lane, bus bulbs at combined local/limited stops; consolidated stops; turn pockets for vehicles; more and better placed loading zones; and improved parking management and enforcement.
 One lane of traffic was removed on Geary and O'Farrell Streets between Polk and Mason, and some parking was removed to create the turn pockets.
 The project was designed to improve service along the most congested part of the corridor, and to improve the rider experience in terms of reliability, travel time, and passenger comfort, while preserving or enhancing business vitality and neighborhood livability.
 It was implemented in coordination with the repaving of Geary and O'Farrell Streets.
 The project also resulted in calmed traffic, an improved streetscape, and improved safety for all users of the street - pedestrians, transit riders, bicyclists, and motorists.

-Geary Bus Rapid Transit (BRT) - Geary Corridor BRT Study (2004-2007)
+Geary Bus Rapid Transit (BRT) - Geary Corridor BRT Feasibility Study (2004-2007)

 The Proposition K expenditure plan approved by San Francisco voters in 2003 included funding for planning and construction of BRT on the Geary Corridor.
-The Geary Corridor Bus Rapid Transit Study was completed in Spring of 2007.
-This feasibility study was a joint effort between Muni and the San Francisco County Transportation Authority.
-The goal of the Geary BRT Study was to define the key features of BRT on Geary through in-depth technical analysis and an extensive community outreach process, and to determine the feasibility of BRT service on the Geary Corridor.
-The study team also included staff from the Department of Parking and Traffic the Planning Department, the San Francisco Department of Public Works and a consultant team to provide expertise on technical analysis, microsimulation modeling, public outreach, and urban design.
+The Geary Corridor Bus Rapid Transit Feasibility Study was recently completed in spring of 2007.
+The Study was a joint effort between Muni and the San Francisco Transportation Authority (SFCTA), which was managed by SFCTA The goal of the Geary BRT Study, was to define the key features of BRT on Geary through in-depth technical analysis and an extensive community outreach process, and to determine the feasibility of BRT service on the Geary Corridor.
+The study team also included staff from the Department of Parking and Traffic (DPT), the Planning Department, the San Francisco Department of Public Works (DPW), and a consultant team to provide expertise on technical analysis, microsimulation modeling, public outreach, and urban design.
 SFCTA also convened a Geary Citizens Advisory Committee to serve as a critical liaison between the Study's technical team and local stakeholders.

-This Geary BRT Study addressed four main questions:
+This Geary BRT Study addressed three main questions: